The Arctic is an integral part of many global systems. Some examples are:

 - The retreat of sea ice, together with improved technological solutions, have resulted in increased human activity in the Arctic and, consequently, greater potential human impact on the biology of the system.

 Arctic terrestrial fauna and flora present a series of adaptations allowing them to take advantage of, and ultimately survive under extreme conditions.
 Species adapted to cold habitats are particularly sensitive to warmer winter temperatures, increased frequency of extreme events such as freeze–thaw cycles and surface icing, changes in snow fall and snow lie, and pollutant load.
-Therefore, they are likely to be affected by global and local climate change.
+Therefore, many arctic species are likely to be affected by global and local climate change.
 In the Arctic, in an era of rapid and widespread environmental change, the need for targeted conservation strategies and carefully considered use of natural resources has never been more pressing (Greenslade 2008).
 This can only be achieved by collaboration between nations.

 - Arctic Matters: The global Connection to Changes in the Arctic (2015), Chapter 5: Global Impacts, The American National Research Council, available through the webpages of the National Academies of Sciences, Engineering, and Medicine, Washington.